ftctechnh/ftc_app/README.md

 ### Core Package
 We strive to write code that is structured, clean, accessible, and powerful.
 That is why we created the Core package- a package that can help you structure your own code and give it the power that every team's code needs.
 You can read more about the Core package in the [Wiki](https://github.com/Team5893/TeamCode/wiki).
 We are continuing to develop the Core Package to give it as much functionality and power as possible- **releases are not stable**.
 Please understand that, while the package is usable in its current state, the project is in a beta stage.

+### OpenCV
+This project uses OpenCV- you can find out more [here](https://opencv.org/).
+Use of OpenCV is assisted by a helper app called [AndroidCV](https://github.com/FusionForScience/AndroidCV).

 ### Seasonal Code
 All of our season's code, current and old, will be available.
 All of our code is free for use.
 See the [license](https://github.com/Team5893/TeamCode/blob/master/LICENSE.md) for more information.